Balibaloo/obsidian-local-template-configuration/README.md

 There are multiple ways to use variable values.
 See [using variable values](#using-variable-values).

 ## variable types
+Each type of variable has its own parameters and validation.

 ### text
 A simple text prompt.